 The Beverly and Joseph Glickman Center, which will house the UC San Diego division of Hillel of San Diego for Jewish students, has overcome yet another legal hurdle.
 In its most recent legal challenge, Superior Court Judge Timothy Taylor ruled Nov.
-9 in favor of the City of San Diego and Hillel of San Diego, upholding Hillel’s right to build the Beverly and Joseph Glickman Center across from UCSD.
+9 in favor of the

 The Center has been challenged by Taxpayers for Responsible Land Use (TRLU) for more than a decade, largely based on the argument it would add traffic, take up parking spaces and add noise to the neighborhood.